-7.7 Construction of Covered Car Parking Area
+7.6 Construction of Car Parking Area

-Construction of the new covered car parking area is to be entirely above the existing grade so that no excavation within the TPZ of Trees 35 & 36 takes place.
-Permeable paving or a similar asphalt/bitumen surface is to be provided for the driveway for the full extent of the TPZ of Trees 35 & 36 to mitigate impacts within the TPZ.
+Construction of the car parking area within the TPZ of Tree 9 is to be at or above the existing grade so that no excavation occurs within the TPZ of Trees 9.
+Permeable paving or a similar asphalt/bitumen surface is to be provided for the driveway for the full extent of the TPZ of Tree 9 to mitigate impacts within the TPZ.
 If excavation is deemed necessary, it must be undertaken in a root sensitive manner to ensure roots are maintained and un-damaged.
 Excavation should be undertaken using non-motorised hand tools under supervision of the Project Arborist.
 Should significant roots be identified (>25mmØ) during construction, works are to cease and direction sought from the Project Arborist with regards to root pruning, modification of construction methodology or design alteration.

-7.8 Design and Installation of Drainage Lines/Pits/Swales
+7.7 Design and Installation of Drainage Lines/Pits/Swales